 Are you that guy, who is afraid to say anything in social groups, because if you make a mistake, everybody will be looking at you, and you will feel super embarrassed because of it?

 Well then, here is an exercise for you, to get rid of social anxiety, once and for all.

 Table of Contents

 - One of the best exercises to get rid of social anxiety

-- Exercise – How to get rid of social anxiety
+- The exercise – How to get rid of social anxiety

 - An extra exercise